 Press the "i" pushbutton seven times to get to the "Multi-Frequency" screen and press the "f" pushbutton to activate the multi-frequency mode.
 An "x" symbol will appear indicating that the multi-frequency mode is activated.
 Press the "f" pushbutton again to go to the "Multi-Frequency.
 Setup" screen to choose the frequencies.

-2. Use the "+" and "-" pushbuttons to scroll through the available frequencies and add the desired frequency in the first box
+2. Use the "+" and "-" pushbuttons to scroll through the available frequencies and

-3. Press the "f" pushbutton to move the box down and the "+" and "-" pushbuttons to select the second frequency.
+3. Press the "f" pushbutton to move the box down and the "+" and "-" pushbuttons